Perpaterb/Coding-portfolio/README.md

 I wanted to create a portfolio for the purpose of showing off my work.

-I wanted to create a site that didn’t look at all like a template website and was unusable.
+I wanted to create a site that didn’t look at all like a template.

 I settled on a filing cabinet as the theme.
-I wanted a sense of looking into an old school files system to look at my hopefully new school work.
+I wanted a sense of looking into an "old school" files system to look at my hopefully "new school" work.

 #Functionality / features

 You start with opening the filing cabinet draw.
-The "about me" page only opened after the draw opens.
+The "about me" page only opens after the draw opens.
 The aim is a bit of immersion.
-It’s a hard like between annoying time wasting and immersion. implementing a skip amination on 2nd click would be a good idea I think.
+It’s a hard line between annoying/time wasting and immersion. implementing a skip amination on 2nd click would be a good idea I think.

 The navigation bar at the top looks like folders in a filing cabinet.
 And the actual navigation invisible buttons move as the page size changes.
 Including looking quite different in portrait.

-Buttons glow slightly when hoved.
+Buttons glow slightly when hovered over.

 Wide screen and half wide screen windows are supported.